Merisola/Backend-Developer-Test-Node.js-React-Next.js-/README.md

 cd csv-sales-processor/backend
 npm install
 2. Set Up Environment Variables
-Create a .env file in the backend root:
+Create a .env file in the backend directory:

 ini
 Copy
 Edit
 API_KEY=your_super_secret_key
-3. Start the Server (Dev Mode) bash
+3. Start the Server (Development Mode) bash
 Copy
 Edit
 npm run dev
-Your server will be running at:
+Server will be running at:
 📍 http://localhost:3000

 🧪 How to Test